 Example 2: Understanding What Numbers Have the Same Absolute Value

 Remember the definition of the absolute value of a number: it is its distance from zero.
-A number cannot be located at two different distances from zero, so Jennifer is wrong.
+A number cannot be located at two different distances from zero, so Engy is wrong.
 However, for any distance from zero greater than zero, there will be two numbers on the number line that are this distance from zero.
 These two numbers are opposites.
-So, Olivia is right in saying that two numbers can have the same absolute value.
+So, Dina is right in saying that two numbers can have the same absolute value.
 Zero, which has no opposite, is the only number to have an absolute value of zero.